DISTRHO/Ildaeil/README.md

 - MIDI files (aligned to real/wall-clock time, synced to host transport)
 - SF2/3 files (through internal FluidSynth)
 - SFZ files (through internal SFZero)

-Ildaeil basically works as a mini-wrapper around Carla, leveraging it for all its host support.

-The name comes from the korean 일대일, which means "one to one".